-For additional discussion of related is sues, see
+For additional discussion of related issues, see

-- CRS Report R40170, Parliamentary Rights of the Delegates and Resident Commissioner from Puerto Rico, by Christopher M. Davis; - CRS In Focus IF11443, District of Columbia Statehood and Voting Representation, by Joseph V. Jaroscak; and - CRS Report R46573, The Freely Associated States and Issues for Congress, by Thomas Lum.
+- CRS Report R40170, Parliamentary Rights of the Delegates and Resident Commissioner from Puerto Rico, by Jane A. Hudiburg; - CRS In Focus IF11443, District of Columbia Statehood and Voting Representation, by Joseph V. Jaroscak; - CRS Report R44721, Political Status of Puerto Rico: Brief Background and Recent Developments for Congress, by R. Sam Garrett; - CRS Report R46573, The Freely Associated States and Issues for Congress, by Thomas Lum; and - CRS Report R47747, Admission of States to the Union: A Historical Reference Guide, by Ben Leubsdorf, Kathleen E. Marchsteiner, and Carol Wilson.